pji/mkname/README.rst

 How do I run it?
 ================
-The easies way to install and run `mkname` is:
+The easiest way to install and run `mkname` is:

 1. Ensure you are using Python 3.10 or higher.
 2. Install from PyPI using pip: `pip install mkname`